Pioneer Village Yellow Victorian

 Working in the house doing maintenance, staff can feel a friendly presence or two, there for moral encouragement.

-Paranormal investigators have found intelligent spirits here during their paranormal investigation tours.
-Phoenix Arizona Paranormal Investigators have had much success catching hard evidence through their interaction with these intelligent spirits.
+Paranormal investigators have found intelligent spirits here during their paranormal research tours.
+Phoenix Arizona Paranormal Investigators have had much success catching hard evidence through their interaction with these clever spirits.

 The spirits here are happy and content to stay in the Yellow Victorian.
-They have peace that the living will not make them leave and bother them too much as they relive their memories and do the things they enjoyed.
+They have peace that the living will not make them leave and bother them too much as they relive their memories and do the things they enjoyed in life.

 A Pioneer Living History Village in Phoenix: